 Aluminium has been produced commercially since 1888 and is now the second most used metal in the world after iron.
 Aluminium is the third most abundant element in the earth’s crust.
-Approximately two-thirds of aluminium ever produced is still in use today as it can be recycled endlessly without compromising any of its unique properties or quality.
+Approximately 75% of aluminium ever produced is still in use today as it can be recycled endlessly without compromising any of its unique properties or quality.

 Aluminium is strong, durable, flexible, impermeable, light-weight, corrosion resistant and 100% recyclable.
 Aluminium can be alloyed with a number of different elements, take many forms, and have various surface finishes, which makes it an appealing material for use in a vast array of applications.

 Because of its versatility aluminium has become a popular application in construction and building; air, road, rail and sea transport; packaging; and electronics.
 Aluminium’s contribution to a more sustainable future is becoming more widely recognised, and its reputation as an “energy and resource bank” is seeing it used in place of other metals like steel.